 If your child is going onto college, they will need to stay as a rated driver on your car insurance.
 The reason is that coverage can extend to them, even if they are not driving one of your cars on the policy.

-A perfect example of this is what happened to my friend, Dave, while he was a student at UPenn.
+A perfect example of this happened to my friend, Dave, while he was a student at UPenn.
 He did not have a car with him but was rated on his mother's NH car insurance policy.
 While walking down the street, he was hit by a car, which then fled the scene.
 Dave's injuries were covered by the medical payments and uninsured motorist coverage on his mother's policy.

-Impact on car insurance if child graduating high school and going onto college with a car:
+Impact on car insurance when son or daughter goes to college with a car:

-Impact of graduating high school or college and living at home:
+Impact on car insurance if child graduated high school or college and lives at home:

-If your son or daughter does not have any immediate plans to leave home, and all cars are registered in your name, you do not need to make any changes to your policy.
+If your son or daughter does not have any immediate plans to leave home and all cars are registered in your name, you do not need to make any changes to your policy.